mcgarrah/oneworldsync_python/README.md

 ## Key Features

-* HMAC Authentication: Handles the complex HMAC authentication required by the 1WorldSync API.
+* **HMAC Authentication**: Handles the complex HMAC authentication required by the 1WorldSync API.
-* Easy-to-use Client: Provides a simple interface for interacting with the API.
+* **Easy-to-use Client**: Provides a simple interface for interacting with the API.
-* Data Models: Structured models for API responses, making it easier to work with the data.
+* **Data Models**: Structured models for API responses, making it easier to work with the data.
-* Error Handling: Custom exceptions for different types of errors.
+* **Error Handling**: Custom exceptions for different types of errors.
-* Examples: Ready-to-use example scripts demonstrating common use cases.
+* **Examples**: Ready-to-use example scripts demonstrating common use cases.

 ## Installation